Compiled by the Road Trip Manitoba team

 One Sixteen is a unique culinary experience in Winnipeg, as the West Broadway space actually holds two fantastic restaurants: the Two Hands Dining Room and the Good Neighbour Brewing Company Taproom.
 In the taproom, you’ll find a bustling, casual atmosphere punctuated by Good Neighbour’s delicious beer; pair a flight with the unbelievable Fried Pickerel Burger that’s becoming the talk of the town.
 Also on the menu is an assortment of snacks that are perfect for sharing over a pint.

 In the Two Hands Dining Room, Chefs Michael Robins and Keegan Misanchuk – formerly of Sous Sol and Segovia – aim to bring the vibe of East London to Winnipeg’s West End.
 With an ever-rotating menu to reflect the season’s freshest local ingredients, past dishes include Bison Tartare, Pork Collar with endive and white anchovy, and Charred Cabbage with miso and chicken fat.
 Always innovative and always tasty, One Sixteen is one of our new favourites in Winnipeg.

 While eating is one of the great pastimes in the province’s capital, don’t miss our guide on all the other great things to do in Winnipeg.
-If you’re looking for a more informal snack and java fix as well, check out our post on the best Winnipeg coffee shops.
+If you’re looking for a more informal snack and java fix as well, check out our posts on the best Winnipeg coffee shops and Winnipeg bakeries.

 If you’re making ANY drive in the province, don’t forget to download our FREE Road Trip Manitoba bingo cards to amp up the fun!
 (There’s a bingo card for foodies in there!)